-- Why check the distribution? - Helps us understand skewness and any extreme values in the raw data. - Common transformations: log, square root, inverse, Box-Cox.
-We cannot take a log of 0, so if the raw data contains values of 0, add a constant to the variable before taking the log.
-E.g. log(x + 1). - Checking the raw data is an important part of EDA.
+- Why check the distribution? - Helps us understand skewness and any extreme values in the raw data. - Common transformations: log, square root, inverse, Box-Cox. - We cannot take a log of 0, so if the raw data contains values of 0, add a constant to the variable before taking the log.
+E.g. log(x + 1).

+- Best practice in statistics: The use of log transformation - Checking the raw data is an important part of EDA.
 However, when fitting linear models, we assess distributional assumptions using the residuals, not the raw data.
 See the Linear Models 1 workshop for more information.